matkonnerth/query4Opc/Implementation.md

 (n1)-[r1]-(n2)-[r2]-(n3)

 Metrics
-We could say: A typical nodeset has 100 objectTypes with 10 instances each
+We could say: A typical nodeset has 100 objectTypes with 10 instances each.
+Each of the objectTypes has 10 variables and 3 methods.

-EmptyPath

-is a path with only one node pattern.
+That means the instance tree (nodes below the objects folder) would have 1000 objects, 3000 methods and 10000 variables.
+So the HierachicalVisitor should always start at the objectTypes.
+But most of the server implementations doesn't add the inverse reference from an ObjectType to the Object.
+(It seems like that the open62541 does add this inverse reference).

+The path (obj:Object)-[HasTypeDefinition]->[:ObjectType{NodeId:"123}] could then be rewritten to (obj:Object)<-[HasTypeDefinition]-(:ObjectType{"NodeId})

+Also a HierachicalVisitor wouldn't be required.

+Cypher

 Pattern
 NodePattern
 RelationshipPattern

+EmptyPath

+is a path with only one node pattern.

 How to specify the root of the HierachicalVisitor?
 Could be done with this: